4xA/resource-managment-app/README.md

     ```
  9. open browser on [http://localhost/admin](http://localhost/admin) for admin page to create resources
  10. open browser on [http://localhost/](http://localhost/) for visitor page to view resources
+ 11. you can view database using PHPMyAdmin on [http://localhost:8080](http://localhost:8080)